 Pachysandra and Sarcococca (sweet box) can also be affected by the fungus that causes boxwood blight.

-Boxwood blight was first identified in the U.S. in the mid-1990s and is now in at least 20 states—everything east of the Mississippi plus Kansas and West Coast states and three Canadian provinces.
+Boxwood blight was first identified in the U.S. in 2011 and is now in at least 30 states—everything east of the Mississippi plus Kansas and West Coast states and three Canadian provinces.

 The best way to avoid boxwood blight is to avoid bringing it into your garden.
 Some large gardens with established boxwood hedges do not bring new boxwood on the property, but if you’re not ready to put a moratorium on your boxwood buying, then you have to be really careful about where you shop.